King penguins gathered on the shores of South Georgia with snow-capped mountains in the background

 Salisbury Plain — 60,000 King Penguins

 Massive King penguin colony (60,000+ birds) on wide glacial outwash plain.
 Snow-capped peaks towering behind.
 Penguin chicks in brown downy feathers (January-February).
 Elephant seals resting on beaches.
 Grace Glacier calving in background.
 Zodiac wet landing on beach.
 Full sensory immersion — sight, sound, smell of one of earth's great wildlife congregations.
 Bring camera with telephoto lens and waterproof bags.
-Unforgettable.
 Weather-dependent landing.
+Ship excursion landing fee included in voyage cost (typically $8,000-$15,000 per person for the full expedition).

 St Andrews Bay — Largest King Penguin Colony